eschercloudai/baski/README.md

   nvidia-installer-location: "NVIDIA-Linux-x86_64-525.85.05-grid.run"
   nvidia-tok-location: "client_configuration_token.tok"
   gridd-feature-type: "4"
+  image-disk-format: "raw"
+  rootfs-uuid: "ROOT_FS_UUID" # The image in Openstack will be tagged with this.
+Useful for bare-metal in some use cases.
 scan:
-  image-id: "" # Only set if you are running this separately after a build has been performed
+  image-id: "" # Used for existing images
   flavor-name: "spicy-meatball"
   network-id: "network-id"
   attach-config-drive: false
+  skip-cve-check: false
+  max-severity-score: 7.0 # Minimum severity score to check for
+  max-severity-type: MEDIUM # Minimum severity to check for
 sign:
   generate:
     path: "." # Output path of any generated keys
   vault:
     url: "https://vault.ENDPOINT/"
     token: "VAULT_TOKEN"
-  image-id: "" # Only set if you are running this separately after a build has been performed
+  image-id: "" # Used for existing images
-  private-key: "" # Don't use with Vault config as it takes precedence over vault.
+  private-key: "" # Takes precedence over vault.
-  public-key: "" # Don't use with Vault as it takes precedence over vault.
+  public-key: "" # Takes precedence over vault.
   digest: "" # Used to verify a digest.
 Not required for image signing.
 publish:
-  image-id: "" # Only set if you are running this separately after a build has been performed
+  image-id: "" # Used for existing images
   github:
     user: "some-user"
     project: "some-project"
     token: "123456789"
     pages-branch: ""
-  results-file: ""
+  results-file: "/tmp/results.json"

 ```